 - The supply of new buildings (including the land in which they are erected) before their first use is subject to VAT at the standard VAT rate of 19%.
-Buildings include both commercial or industrial buildings and dwellings. - As from 2 January 2018, the transfer of the ownership of undeveloped land, which is intended for the construction of one or more fixed structures and is carried out in furtherance of the business, is subject to VAT at the standard VAT rate of 19%.
-No VAT will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones/areas of environmental protection, archaeological and agricultural. - As from 2 January 2018 the lease or rental of immovable property to a taxable person for furtherance of the business, unless the building is used as a dwelling.
+Buildings include both commercial or industrial buildings and dwellings. - As from 13 November 2017, the leasing of immovable property, except for residential dwellings, to taxable persons for taxable business activities is subject to 19% unless a permanent non-imposition of VAT option is exercised by the lessor. - As from 2 January 2018, the transfer of the ownership of undeveloped land, which is intended for the construction of one or more fixed structures and is carried out in furtherance of the business, is subject to VAT at the standard VAT rate of 19%.
+No VAT will be imposed on the purchase or sale of land located in a livestock zone or areas which are not intended for development such as zones/areas of environmental protection, archaeological and agricultural. - As from 2 January 2018, the lease or rental of immovable property to a taxable person for furtherance of the business, unless the building is used as a dwelling.
 The lessor may opt for the exemption from VAT of the lease or rental of immovable property.
-The option is irrevocable.
+The option is irrevocable. - As from 1 January 2019, for equal treatment purposes, a long-term lease of immovable property which effectively transfers the right to dispose the property as owner to the lessee may constitute a supply of goods subject to 19% VAT (certain conditions apply). - As from 11 November 2022, by the Council of Ministers Order, the buildings' definition subject to VAT was amended.
+New building sale is subject to VAT provided that the disposal is made within a period of 5 years from the date of complete erection and the building is not used systematically by a non-related party for a period of 2 years.
+Further developments on the Order are expected post release of this publication hence affected taxpayers shall seek advance consultation.

-Imposition of the reduced VAT rate of 5% for the acquisition and/ or construction of a dwelling for use as the primary and permanent place of residence
+Imposition of the reduced VAT rate of 5% for the acquisition and/or construction of a dwelling for use as the primary and permanent place of residence

-The reduced VAT rate of 5% applies to contracts concluded after 10ctober 2011 relating to the acquisition and/or construction of dwellings by qualified persons for use as their primary and permanent residence for the next 10 years.
+The reduced VAT rate of 5% applies to contracts concluded after 1 October 2011 relating to the acquisition and/or construction of dwellings by qualified persons for use as their primary and permanent residence for the next 10 years.

-As from 8 June 2012, eligible persons include residents of non EU Member States, provided that the residence will be used as their primary and permanent place of residence in the Republic.
+As from 8 June 2012, eligible persons include residents of non-EU Member States, provided that the residence will be used as their primary and permanent place of residence in the Republic.